|Chip Polston||Kimberly Brennen|

 Clark received her Juris Doctor in 2002 from the University of Kentucky College of Law and a bachelor’s degree from Centre College in 1999.
 She and her husband, Justin, live in Louisville, Kentucky with their daughters Charley and Georgia

 Jane is a longtime budget and policy expert.
-She joined Governor Steve Beshear’s administration as State Budget Director in January.
-With 27 years of experience in government, Jane now manages the day-to-day activities of the budget office and oversees the formulation and execution of the Governor’s budget.
 She began her career in state government in 1985 as a policy and budget analyst in the Governor’s Office for Policy and Management.
 She has held numerous executive management positions in Louisville and Lexington governments, including deputy mayor, chief financial officer, budget director and commissioner of finance.
 Jane also served as an elected trustee for the Kentucky Retirement Systems.
-Jane previously served as Commissioner of Finance for Lexington Fayette Urban County Government, in the office of Mayor Jim Gray.
+Jane previously served as Commissioner of Finance for Lexington Fayette Urban County Government, in the office of Mayor Jim Gray, as well as managed the budget office of Governor Steve Beshear.

 K. Bryan Ernstberger